dev-nzm99/ultimate-dsa-library/all_DSA_patterns/Sliding Window Patterns/Sliding Window - Fixed Size/README.md

   * Maximum average temperature over any 7-day period.
   * Most frequent word in every 100-word segment of a book.

-* Analogy: A moving magnifying glass that always covers 3 words in a sentence.
+> Everyday analogy: A moving magnifying glass that always covers 3 words in a sentence.
 You read those 3, then move the glass one word forward, and repeat.

 ### Why use it?